Cass1022/stm32-rtos-sensor-system/README.md

 - HAL drivers

 ## Status
-In progress - Nucleo, BME280, and OLED display have arrived!.
-Just working with just the ultrasonic sensor for now, working out some issues with the measurements.
+In progress - Ultrasonic sensor is attached and accurate, OLED screen is working and displaying the distance in centimeters.